coderedcorp/coderedcms/docs/features/page_types/index.rst

 Design Philosophy
 -----------------

 Pages for your Codered CMS site use a "Parent-Child" relationship.
 A parent page is any page that is an ancestor of other pages in the site's tree structure.
 A child page is any page that is a descendant of another page in the site's tree structure.
 A lot of specific site functionality is broken up into these "Parent-Child" relationships.
-For example, if you want to add a blog to your site, you would add an "Article Landing Page", which would have your "Article Page"'s as descendants.
+For example, if you want to add a blog to your site, you would add an "Article Landing Page", which would have your "Article Page"s as descendants.

 .. note::